nss-day-cohort-35/Snatched-Magnolias/README.md

 1a) Download as a zip and unzip to your preferred location and open index.html

 1b) Fork it to your github & clone.
-You must have js nose installed https://nodejs.org/en
+You must have js node installed https://nodejs.org/en

 ## Purpose